 Remember when broken-hearted Miles in the classic wine flick Sideways declared his passionate love for Pinot Noir by ferociously proclaiming, “If anyone orders Merlot, I’m leaving.
 I am NOT drinking any f—ing Merlot!”
-Well Miles listen up.
+Well, Miles listen up.
 It’s time to finally push aside Pinot for Schiava.
-After a bottle, you’ll be so full of sip that illusive best seller will practically write itself!
+After a bottle, you’ll be so full of sip that elusive best seller will practically write itself!

 Schiava (also called Vernatsch and Trollinger) is an elegant, chill-worthy red.
 Ruby in color, Schiava is fruit-forward and low in tannins with an inherently easy-going profile.
 When the thermometer climbs, put this wine in the cooler for a refreshing summer sipping alternative.

 Read + See More Photos: Take a journey to the “Queen of Gewürztraminer” in our post Divinely Alpine: Exploring the Wines of Elena Walch

 A weightier counterpoint to Schiava’s ethereal nature is Lagrein: dense with ripe fruit, violet and a little kick of black pepper.
 This grape is defined by summer, as the sunshine and high regional temperatures (up to 104°f) bring it depth and complexity.
 When chilly nights call for campfires and cozy blankets, grab a bottle of Alto Adige Lagrein to pair with an intimate evening with friends.